 To Overcome Stage Fright, Learn Proper Breathing

-Yet we’ve mostly forgotten that first, important definition of inspiration—a reminder that we need to take in sufficient oxygen to speak engagingly and creatively.
-To be focused and dynamic while achieving stage presence in the public arena, we need to practice proper breathing.
+Yet we’ve mostly forgotten that first important definition of inspiration.
+It's actually a reminder that we need to take in sufficient oxygen to speak engagingly and creatively.
+To know how to be a focused and effective presenter in the public arena, in other words, you need to practice proper breathing.

-Sufficient breath support will not only focus your concentration; but it will also slow your heart rate as that organ receives sufficient oxygen.
-And there's another benefit to good breathing: it provides you with the well-oxygenated brain you need to think on your feet speaking in public.
+Sufficient breath support will not only focus your concentration; but it will also slow your heart rate as you begin to get enough oxygen.
+And there's another benefit to good breathing: it provides you with a well-oxygenated brain so you know how to think on your feet while speaking in public.

-Need another reason?
+Still looking for reasons to get in touch with your breathing?
 If you suffer from stage fright, you're apt to breathe rapidly and shallowly.
-Apart from the discomfort this creates in you physcially and mentally, your audience may notice that you struggle with speech anxiety, lessening their confidence in you and your message.
-For other ways besides breathing to help you conquer stage fright, here are the 10 causes that create fear of public speaking and how to ovecome them.
+Apart from the discomfort this creates in you physically and mentally, your audience may notice that you struggle with speech anxiety, lessening their confidence in you and your message.

 How to Practice Diaphragmatic Breathing

-To be a speaker who uses breathing to his or her advantage per the above, get in the habit of “belly breathing.”
+To be a speaker who uses breathing to his or her advantage, get in the habit of “belly breathing.”
 That simply means breathing with the help of your diaphragm (the dome-shaped muscle located horizontally between your lungs and abdomen), rather than with just the upper part of your lungs.

 Here’s how to breathe diaphragmatically, or practice calming belly-breathing: Stand at ease, and place your dominant hand on your belly, i.e., at the place that goes in and out most noticeably when you breathe.
 That’s your diaphragmatic area.
 Take relaxed, medium-deep breaths.
 Feel the bellows-like action going on down there?
 (If you don't feel too much movement, try lying on your back.
 The up-and-down belly movement in this position is more evident.)